jcerdenia/cerdenia.com/data/works/feuertrunken.md

 ###### Composer's Note

 _**Feuertrunken**_ is a loud meditation (if one can meditate loudly) on joy.
-In the months that I spent composing the piece, between March–June 2017, I found little cause for celebration in the many goings-on both locally and abroad; perhaps this was the reason I thought the subject of joy had so much urgency.
+During the months in the spring of 2017 that I spent composing the piece, I found much urgency in the subject of joy amidst the many goings-on both in my personal life as well as the wider world.

 During this time I also found myself absorbed in the _Divine Comedy_, especially the _Purgatorio_.
 Dante’s vision of purgatory is a giant mountain partitioned into seven terraces, each devoted to purification from one of the deadly sins.
 Dante ascends the mountain terrace by terrace, until at last he finds a great wall of fire between himself and paradise.
 An angel of God encourages him to make the plunge into his final trial.
 Though my piece as a whole is not programmatic (meaning musical events generally do not correspond to anything in Dante’s story), there is a brief interlude in which I imagine Dante in devoted silence before he submits to the fire.